lvxin1986/bluedolphin/README.md

-# Blue Dolphin, A MySQL-based Cloud-Native Database
+# Blue Dolphin
+our very own MySQL branch as well as tools.